Larmeal/Install-the-apache-airflow-on-windows-11/README.md

 <details><summary> Download the Ubuntu and install </summary>
   <p>

-the Ubuntu is the distribution of Linux in this case we use it for running the Apache Airflow
+The Ubuntu is the distribution of Linux in this case we use it for running the Apache Airflow

 You can open the [Microsoft website](https://learn.microsoft.com/en-gb/windows/wsl/install) and then follow the steps to install the Ubuntu by the PowerShell